TuxVinyards/qqX/README.md

 - qcow2 repair & resize

 - configuration tune-up wizard

+## Why qqX?

+Currently, [quickemu](https://github.com/quickemu-project/quickemu) menu interfaces come in two flavours: qqX & quickgui

+However, qqX does more than just create a menu.
+It gives you more functions and more power.
+More than quickgui and more than much of command line quickemu.
+More confident Linux users should quickly find themselves at home.

+Maybe start with [quickgui](https://github.com/quickemu-project/quickgui) and move to qqX later?
+Maybe.
+But both can be installed, you can have both on your machine at the same time, you can try them both and you can switch between them at will.

+### The text interface

+Less is more:

+By using the same, less sophistcated, simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
+The qqX project benefits directly from all the quickemu community activity.

 ![Screenshot at 2023-02-22 12-59-04-1920](https://user-images.githubusercontent.com/3956806/220619057-f63883d2-4d0d-4130-94e1-d444f1567be4.jpg)

 - Extra diagnostics, functions & process logging

-- Quick VM screen percentage switching with both default & individual preset options
+- Quick screen percentage switching (default & individual)

-- Guided settings options with settings editor and auto-update checker
+- Guided settings editor and auto-update checker

-- Easy secondary & shared storage creation wizard & right click qcow2 analysis
+- Easy secondary storage creation

 - Multiple snapshot management, including of shared disks.